N2ITN/ovpn-speed-connect/README.md

 # ovpn-speed-connect
-Python Library to update ovpn files, ping &amp; connect to fastest server.
+Python Library to connect to fastest VPN from your provider.

+* Updates ovpn files
+* Ping servers
+* Auto-connect to fastest